bigkahuna443/SkinModHelper/docs/guide/README.md

   Character_ID: "player_playback"
 ```

 More Miscellaneous
 ---------------------
-1. You can add color grades that render over your sprite for different dash values by placing them
-in "Graphics/ColorGrading/[your unique path]" and name the images "dashX.png", where X is the number
-of dashes the color grade should apply to.
-For example, if I had a 0-dash color grade, I would name
-the file "Graphics/ColorGrading/Bigkahuna/MySkin/dash0.png".
-   * You can grab the base color grade from "Celeste/Content/Graphics/ColorGrading/none.png"
-   * Pick the color you want to replace on the sprite, find that color on the color grade, and then
-   replace it with the color you want for that dash count.

-2. You can add a custom death particle (the circles that appear around Madeline when she dies) by
+1. You can add a custom death particle (the circles that appear around Madeline when she dies) by
 creating a small image named death_particle.png and place it in your player sprite folder.
 Use white
 as the only color -- it will be filled in by your current hair color on death.
    * For reference, the vanilla death particle is an 8x8 white circle (hair00.png).

-3. A few extra things that can be reskinned:
+2. A few extra things that can be reskinned:
    * The particles for feathers: "../Gameplay/[OtherSprite_Path]/particles/feather.png"
    * The particles for dream blocks: "../Gameplay/[OtherSprite_Path]/objects/dreamblock/particles.png"
       * Use the vanilla image as a guide -- you need to space out the three particle sizes in a specific way for them to be used correctly.